-1. Students should check the assignments and announcements in Blackboard on a regular basis.
+1. Students should check the Course Calendar, Announcements, and Messages (e-mail) systems in Blackboard on a regular basis.
 2. Students should keep current with all course assignments, quizzes, and examinations.
 3. If the course uses remote proctoring for exams, students must schedule their exam early in the semester.
 4. Students should ask questions and communicate with the instructor either in class, online, off-line or during office hours.
 5. For all classwork, exams, quizzes etc., if a student is completing it off-campus, then they are responsible for availability of internet connectivity.
 Extensions will not be granted for lack of availability of internet connections.
+6. Students should remember that online and hybrid courses assume greater responsibility and independent learning skills by the student for their own learning outcomes.
+7. For online courses, students should keep current on class recordings, if not attending the live class (either in person or online).
+8. For online synchronous courses, there will be online class sessions as indicated.
+Students are expected to attend the online session at the given time.
+If a student is unable to attend a session, instructor will make the recording of the session available for the student to view.
+All materials will be made available through Blackboard or through online links.

-Grading Policy: The final course grade will be based on your performance on the quizzes, exams, and assignments using the following weights:
+Grading Policy: The final course grade will be based on your performance on the assignments and class participation using the following weights: